 Listed here is the contact information for Find A Grave and what functions are assigned to which email.
 For details on each function, see elsewhere within the FAQ.
 Often a reply will not be necessary, as any edit/update requests will be reviewed and completed upon approval.

 Be sure to include the web page link in any communication to Find A Grave.

 - Use the cemetery fix/update forum to submit cemetery updates including adding a cemetery bio, GPS, address, town, name corrections, and AKA's or use this email.

-- Name, birth/death, plot, marker transcription, family links use the Edit Tab on the memorial to submit updates.
-Add memorial to the Stroll, Mark a memorial as a cenotaph, Add a memorial to Interesting Monuments, Add a memorial to Interesting Epitaphs, and report an inappropriate biography, and any other issues concerning memorials use this email.
+- Name, birth/death, plot, marker engraving, family links use the Edit Tab on the memorial to submit updates.
+Add memorial to the Stroll, Mark a memorial as a cenotaph, Add a memorial to Interesting Monuments, Add a memorial to Interesting Epitaphs, Report an inappropriate biography, and any other issues concerning memorials use this email.

-- Concerning memorials found in the "famous" section: Name, birth/death, plot, marker transcription, family links use the Edit Tab on the memorial to submit updates.
+- Concerning memorials found in the "famous" section: Name, birth/death, plot, marker engraving, family links use the Edit Tab on the memorial to submit updates.
 Updated famous bios, famous duplicates, Posthumous Reunions use this email.